-However, this is a temporary measure as IBM
+However, this is a temporary measure

 The latest updates will allow IBM mainframe users to use up-to-date algorithms for encryption and manage and secure keys within the mainframe.
 It will also offer a more viable encryption acceleration capability in server hardware, as opposed to a software-based product, which IBM offered in past decades but proved too slow and expensive.

 The new facility is still largely software-based, but the difference between this release and former attempts at mainframe encryption is that it uses an encryption processor included with zSeries servers.

 "It's offloaded a lot of processing to a specific hardware device," said John Oltsik, senior analyst for information security with the Enterprise Strategy Group.
 "Encryption is a very processor-intensive application, so that helps.
 We're also a quantum leap ahead of where we were (when IBM last offered this) in terms of processing power in general."

 Oltsik said it also helped IBM's case that market interest in data security has also grown leaps and bounds.
 "Until recently, a lot of the market just wasn't all that interested in data security and encrypting off-site media," he said.
 "Now there's an absolute demand to secure tape and data."

 Not every user, however, is convinced.
 "Encryption is very processor intensive … If it's a small file, that will probably be okay, but I doubt the processor will be up to the task if you're trying to replicate a large file like a whole database.
 It could overrun the firmware and spill into the main CPU," said Bob Venable, manager of enterprise systems at BlueCross BlueShield Tennessee.

 IBM mainframe customers must pay IBM licensing fees according to millions of instructions per second (MIS).
 Currently, this means server-based hardware encryption will cost them more to deploy.